Vyral/kodi-riddle/_posts/2019-03-25-how-technology-has-pushed-real-estate-forward.md

 Additionally, when buyers search for homes using criteria that your home matches, we have the ability to know when that occurs.
 If we have your listing, then we’ll make sure that your listing follows that person, appearing as an advertisement on their Facebook feed, for example.
 I call it ‘Big Brother’ marketing—it’s crazy, it’s cool, and it just works.

 We’ve had one heck of a year utilizing these technologies, and we strongly feel that they can serve you, too.
 If you’d like to go into more detail about real estate technologies, reach out to me.
-I’d love to share all of the ways that they can help you.<br>&nbsp;
+I’d love to share all of the ways that they can help you.<br>